gear-foundation/gear-wiki/docs/ecosystem/substrate.md

 # Substrate

-Substrate is a modular framework that enables to create unique blockchains by composing custom or pre-built components.
+Substrate is a modular framework that enables the creation of unique blockchains by composing custom or pre-built components.

 It`s easy to understand the functions of Substrate by its name.
-Substrate is a template that provides extensive functionality «out-of-the-box», which includes consensus mechanisms, governance features, WASM, and more.
+Substrate is a template that provides extensive functionality out-of-the-box, including consensus mechanisms, governance features, WASM, and more.
 Substrate features are the following:

 - Forkless Update
 - Built-in Coordination